gdraheim/docker-systemctl-replacement/ARCHITECTURE.md

 ## overwriting /usr/bin/systemctl

-The systemctl replacement script is generally shipped as the python implemention of it, named "systemctl.py".
+The systemctl replacement script is generally shipped as the python implementation of it, named "systemctl.py".
 You can use the non-installed script right away which is no different than the usage of the installed bin/systemctl replacement.
 So `systemctl.py start xy.service` and